mivort/trackk/README.md

 * VCS-friendly storage format and multi-device synchronization capabilities.
   Data is stored as JSON files and by default synchronized using Git.
 Custom JSON merge driver prevents conflicts on synchronization.
-* Dates input and filtering query syntax which allows to enter dates using natural syntax (`tomorrow at 14:00`), or perform context filtering on tasks (`tag:home and status:started`).
+* Dates input and filtering [query syntax](docs/EXPRESSIONS.md) which allows to enter dates using relative expressions (`tomorrow at 14:00`), or perform context filtering on tasks (`tag:home and status:started`).
 * Recurrent tasks which use same date input syntax, allowing to use flexible re-occurrence rules (`monday at 7:00am`) and enabling the usage as habit tracker.
-* Highly-customizable reporting using [Minijinja][3] template syntax with helper methods for screen-size dependent output, similar to PS1 customization in shells.
+* Highly-customizable reporting using [Minijinja][3] [template
+  syntax](docs/FORMATTING.md) with helper methods for screen-size dependent output, similar to PS1 customization in shells.
 * Ability to perform multiple queries in customizable reports, with adjustable headers and grouping.
 * User-defined formula for task urgency with option to override urgency.